chinloyal/pusher_client/README.md

 ## API Overview

-Here's the API in nutshell.
+Here's the API in a nutshell.

 ```dart
 PusherOptions options = PusherOptions(